jergra/info-feed-react-firebase-sass/readme.txt

 to do:
-  try putting location (speed) retrieval in the bottom useEffect with an axios await

-  remove commenting, console.logs

-  make the search pages invisible so that they cannot be removed
+  make the search pages such that they cannot be removed

   remove the youtubeAPI functionality